 Efforts to support industry-specific workforce development initiatives include the recent Future Ready Oregon package (Senate Bill 1545 (2022)), which funded apprenticeship and preapprenticeship training in health care, manufacturing, and construction, as well as grants to workforce programs in health care, manufacturing, and technology.
-In subsequent sessions, the Legislative Assembly has passed legislation that created individual funds targeting other industries, including the Oregon Cybersecurity Workforce Development Fund (House Bill 2049
+In subsequent sessions, the Legislative Assembly has passed legislation that created individual funds targeting other industries, including the Oregon Cybersecurity Workforce Development Fund (House Bill 2049 (2023)) and the Semiconductor Talent Sustaining Fund (House Bill 4154 (2024)).

-HB 3011 -3 STAFF MEASURE SUMMARY
+HB 3011 A STAFF MEASURE SUMMARY